apfurlan/apfurlan.github.io/dts-pub-page.md

 # Data Science Projects

-This is dedicated to show some DataScience projects.
-All projects have a link to Github/Gitlab and an article in which I described the project.
+This page is dedicated to show some of my DataScience projects.
+All projects present a link to Github/Gitlab and an article in which I describe the project.

+&nbsp;
+&nbsp;

 ## Provisioning ArgoCD and Airflow in a Kubernetes Cluster